Relationships

-A relation is a weak reference that declares a relation between two types.
-It is declared using the arrow -> operator, also called the "relation operator."
+A relation is a weak reference that declares a relation between two fields of two objects.
+It is declared using the arrow -> operator, also called the "relation operator".

 Let's take this simple example where a person has a best friend: